mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Display the neighbourhoods on a map of Toronto by population density

-  Each neighbourhood is shown with a boundary and a color varying from yellow to red, depending on the population<br>   density by square kilometer.
+  Each neighbourhood is shown with a boundary and a color varying from yellow to red, depending on the population density by square kilometer.
 This is a preliminary exploration into the data we have gathered.

 ```python